Skip to main content

 Courchevel has a park with gentle, small features as well as a park for those looking to progress their freestyle skills.
 With boxes, rails and kickers suitable for most abilities and a big air, there's something to suit everyone.

-The Family Park in Courchevel is getting bigger and better as every winter rolls by.
 Located alongside the Verdons piste just above the village at 1850, the park is sure to entertain all levels of freestyle rider.
 The novice freestylers can try their hand at the gentle snowcross course, the speed gun and an array of green kickers and boxes.

-For those looking to push themselves, there is plenty to dig their teeth into (metaphorically, of course.
-Nobody wants to hit a box and ruin those pearly whites!)
 The red kickers in the "Big Air" section are closer to black grade than red.
 The blue boxes, quarter pipe and swimming pool give ample opportunity to get the legs popping and the skis and boards spinning.

-Of course, there's the airbag to test out all those gnarly new tricks without the fear of injury.
+There's the airbag to test out all those gnarly new tricks without the fear of injury.

 More inspiration...

-Take a look at this year's Ski Pass Prices or, if you're not sure which pass to buy.
+Take a look at this year's ski pass prices or, if you're not sure which pass to buy.